nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 | Rocket | Large | 586 | 555 | 1171 |
 | Kovea | Large | 706 | 555 | 1261 |

-... and if I'm going for minimal weight it's the mini stove, and maybe hang on to a half-empty fuel canister to save a little more.
+... and if I'm going for minimal weight it's the alcohol stove, or maybe the mini stove but hang on to a half-empty fuel canister to save a little weight.
 If cooking for two, the large cookset is going to be more practical, either over the rocket stove if weather isn't too hot or too wet otherwise over the Kovea.
 Decisions, decisions, decisions.